Sortition Law: For the military career

 Mandatory military service changed the paradigm of a professional army to that of a "nation in arms".
 The professional soldier (only professional in the sense that he stayed many years in the barracks) was no longer desired.
 Until then, soldiers served until expulsion or end of career.
-The term of service was three years in 1891, but soldiers could renew their re-engagement up to 20 years of service.
+The term of service was three years in 1891, but soldiers could renew their re-engagement for up to 20 years of service.
 Incorporated soldiers were of different ages and arrived in small numbers throughout the year.
 NCOs (corporals, sergeants, and warrant officers) came from the ranks of soldiers, and some of the officers were soldiers that had been promoted.

-With the lottery, personnel were divided into a permanent element, mainly of career officers and secondarily of permanent praças (soldiers and NCOs), and a variable one of enlisted men who returned to civilian life after a short period of service.
+With the lottery, personnel were divided into a permanent element, consisting mainly of career officers and secondarily of permanent praças (soldiers and NCOs), and a variable one of enlisted men who returned to civilian life after a short period of service.
 Recruits were young and arrived simultaneously, facilitating socialization into the military.
 Volunteers or draftees served for periods of two years, after which they could then re-engage under certain conditions, and remained in the reserve after serving on active duty.
-The figure of the professional soldier did not disappear completely, as the Army needed a core of experienced soldiers and there were now instructor sergeants.
-Alongside the concept of the "nation in arms", there was the elitist project of professionalizing the officer corps.
-The access of praças to the officership was gradually reduced, especially during the Estado Novo.
+The figure of the professional soldier did not disappear completely, as the army needed a core of experienced soldiers and a new figure emerged, the instructor sergeant.
+The National Guard, a vestige of a military service separate from the army, was abolished in 1918 as a logical consequence of universal conscription.
+Parallel to the concept of the "nation in arms", there was the elitist project of professionalizing the officer corps.
+The access of enlisted men to the officership was gradually reduced, especially during the Estado Novo.